-Although generic packages are not actually packages, their instantiations are packages so these design idioms apply to generic packages as well.
+Generic packages are not actually packages, but their instantiations are, so these design idioms apply to generic packages as well.

-Because these are idioms for modules, they are differentiated by what the package declarations can contain.
-But as you will see, what they can contain is a reflection of the degree of information hiding applied.
+Because these are idioms for modules, we differentiate them by what the package declarations will contain.
+But as you will see, what they can contain is a reflection of the degree of information hiding involved.

-$^1$ Yourdon, E. and L. L. Constantine (1979).
-Structured Design: Fundamentals of a Discipline of Computer Program and System Design, Prentice-Hall.
+14 E. Yourdon and L. L. Constantine.
+Structured Design: Fundamentals of a Discipline of Computer Program and System Design.
+Prentice-Hall, 1979.

-&lt;sup>2 Ichbiah, J., J. Barnes, et al. (1986).
+15 J. Ichbiah, J. Barnes, and others.
 Rationale for the Design of the Ada Programming Language.
+1986.

-&lt;sup>3 Booch, G. (1983).
-Software Engineering with Ada, Benjamin/Cummings Publishing Company.
+16 G. Booch.
+Software Engineering with Ada.
+Benjamin/Cummings Publishing Company, 1983.

-2.3 Essential Idiom 1: Named Collection of Declarations
+2.2.1 Named Collection of Declarations

-In the first idiom the package declaration can contain other declarations only for the following:
+In the first idiom, the package declaration can contain other declarations only for the following: